 The Fund may make investments in Eurocurrency instruments.
-Eurocurrency instruments are futures contracts or options thereon which are linked to the London InterBank Offered Rate ("LIBOR") or to the interbank rates offered in other financial centers.
+Eurocurrency instruments are futures contracts or options thereon which are linked to the Euro Short-Term Rate (" $\in$ STER"), the Euro Interbank Offered Rate ("EURIBOR") or to the interbank rates offered in other financial centers.
 Eurocurrency futures contracts enable purchasers to obtain a fixed rate for the lending of funds and sellers to obtain a fixed rate for borrowings.
-The Fund may use Eurocurrency futures contracts and options thereon to hedge against changes in LIBOR and other interbank rates, to which many interest rate swaps and fixed-income instruments are linked.
-To the extent LIBOR is no longer available, the Fund will seek alternative rates.
+The Fund might use Eurocurrency futures contracts and options thereon to hedge against changes in $\in$ STER, EURIBOR and other interbank rates, to which many interest rate swaps and fixed income instruments are linked.